nischaynagar/DAA/Assignment2/README.md

 ## Problem Statement

-Given an array arr[] of n numbers and a number K, find the number of subsets of arr[] having XOR of elements as K. Solve using Dynamic programming.
+Given an NxN chessboard and a Knight at position (x,y).
+The Knight has to take exactly K steps, where at each step it chooses any of the 8 directions uniformly at random.
+What is the probability that the Knight remains in the chessboard after taking K steps, with the condition that it can’t enter the board again once it leaves it?
+Solve using Dynamic programming.

 ---